awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 # Overview of Managing Clusters in Amazon Redshift<a name="managing-cluster-operations"></a>

 After your cluster is created, there are several operations you can perform on it\.
-The operations include resizing, renaming, and deleting\.
+The operations include resizing, pausing, resuming, renaming, and deleting\.

 ## Resizing Clusters in Amazon Redshift<a name="rs-resize-tutorial"></a>

 As your data warehousing capacity and performance needs change or grow, you can resize your cluster to make the best use of the computing and storage options that Amazon Redshift provides\.
+You can use elastic resize to scale your cluster by changing the node type and number of nodes\.
+Or, if your new node configuration is not available through elastic resize, you can use classic resize\.

 To resize your cluster, use one of the following approaches:
-+ **Elastic resize** – Use elastic resize to change the number of nodes\.
-If you change the number of nodes, then queries are temporarily paused and connections are held open if possible\.
++ **Elastic resize** – Use elastic resize to change the node type, number of nodes, or both\.
+If you only change the number of nodes, then queries are temporarily paused and connections are held open if possible\.
 During the resize operation, the cluster is read\-only\.
 Typically, elastic resize takes 10–15 minutes\.
 We recommend using elastic resize when possible\.
 + **Classic resize** – Use classic resize to change the node type, number of nodes, or both\.
 Choose this option when you are resizing to a configuration that isn't available through elastic resize\.
 An example is to or from a single\-node cluster\.
 During the resize operation, the cluster is read\-only\.
 Typically, classic resize takes 2 hours–2 days depending on your data's size\.
 + **Snapshot and restore with classic resize** – To keep your cluster available during a classic resize, you can first make a copy of an existing cluster, then resize the new cluster\.

+You can resize \(both elastic resize and classic resize\) your cluster on a schedule\.
+When you use the new Amazon Redshift console, you can set up a schedule to resize your cluster\.
+For more information, see [Resizing a Cluster](managing-clusters-console.md#resizing-cluster)\.
+You can also use the AWS CLI or Amazon Redshift API operations to schedule a resize\.
+For more information, see [create\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/redshift/create-scheduled-action.html) in the *AWS CLI Command Reference* or [CreateScheduledAction](https://docs.aws.amazon.com/redshift/latest/APIReference/API_CreateScheduledAction.html) in the *Amazon Redshift API Reference*\.

 **Topics**
 + [Elastic Resize](#elastic-resize)